bshoshany/thread-pool/README.md

 ### Optional features and the template parameter

 The thread pool has several optional features that must be explicitly enabled by passing a template parameter.
 The template parameter is a bitmask, so you can enable several features at once by combining them with the bitwise OR operator `|`.
-The bitmask flags are members of the `BS::tp` enumeration.
+The bitmask flags are members of the `BS::tp` enumeration class.

 * **Task priority:** Enabled by turning on the `BS::tp::priority` flag in the template parameter.
 When enabled, the static member `priority_enabled` will be set to `true`.
     * When enabled, the priority of a task or group of tasks may be specified as an additional argument (at the end of the argument list) to all detach and submit functions.
 If the priority is not specified, the default value will be 0.
     * The priority is of type `BS::priority_t`, a signed 8-bit integer, with values between -128 and +127.
 The tasks will be executed in priority order from highest to lowest.
 Groups of parallelized tasks will all have the same priority.
     * The enumeration `BS::pr` contains some pre-defined priorities: `BS::pr::highest`, `BS::pr::high`, `BS::pr::normal`, `BS::pr::low`, and `BS::pr::lowest`.
 * **Pausing:** Enabled by turning on the `BS::tp::pause` flag in the template parameter.
 When enabled, the static member `pause_enabled` will be set to `true`.
 Adds the following member functions:
     * `void pause()`: Pause the pool.
-The workers will temporarily stop retrieving new tasks out of the queue, although any tasks already executed will keep running until they are finished.
+The workers will temporarily stop retrieving new tasks out of the queue, although any tasks already executing will keep running until they are finished.
     * `void unpause()`: Unpause the pool.
 The workers will resume retrieving new tasks out of the queue.
     * `bool is_paused()`: Check whether the pool is currently paused.
 * **Wait deadlock checks:** Enabled by turning on the `BS::tp::wait_deadlock_checks` flag in the template parameter.
 When enabled, the static member `wait_deadlock_checks_enabled` will be set to `true`.